hasura/graphql-engine/manual/project/directory-structure/conf/ci.yaml.rst

 .. note::

    This file is rendered as a template.
-Refer to :ref:`Using Templates <using-templates>` for more details.
+Refer to :ref:`Conf files templating <conf-templating>` for more details.

 Continuous integration settings for a cluster is specified in this file.
 Two parameters together define continuous integration: ``remotes`` and ``registry``.